Anglesey: Transport

 Anglesey is linked to the mainland by the Britannia Bridge, carrying the A55 from Holyhead, and the Menai Suspension Bridge, carrying the A5 trunk road.
 The A5025 round the northern edge of Anglesey and the A4080 round the southern edge form a ring.

-The six railway stations are Holyhead, Valley, Rhosneigr, Ty Croes, Bodorgan and Llanfairpwll.
-All are on the North Wales Coast Line, with services operated by Avanti West Coast to London Euston, and by Transport for Wales Rail to Chester, Manchester Piccadilly, Birmingham New Street and Cardiff Central.
+The North Wales Coast Line travels across the Britannia Bridge to Anglesey.
+The six railway stations on the island are Holyhead, Valley, Rhosneigr, Ty Croes, Bodorgan and Llanfairpwll.
+Services operated by Avanti West Coast to London Euston, and by Transport for Wales Rail to Chester, Manchester Piccadilly, Birmingham New Street and Cardiff Central.
 Historically the island was also served by the Anglesey Central Railway which ran from Gaerwen to Amlwch, and the Red Wharf Bay branch line between Holland Arms railway station and Red Wharf Bay.

-Anglesey Airport had a twice-daily scheduled service to Cardiff Airport.
+Anglesey Airport, until 2020, had a twice-daily scheduled service to Cardiff Airport.
+The route was subsidised by the Welsh government and suspended due to the COVID-19 pandemic.
+After a 2022 review, the Welsh government announced that it would not reinstate the flights; travel between Cardiff and Anglesey now takes over four hours by road or rail.

 The ferry port of Holyhead handles over two million passengers a year.
 Stena Line and Irish Ferries sail to Dublin (previously to Dún Laoghaire), forming the main surface transport link from central and northern England and Wales to Ireland.